-Minimum Data Sets facilitate the establishment of national databases with consistent core data elements covering demographic, educational, credentialing, and practice characteristics of health professionals.
+Minimum Data Sets help ensure national databases use consistent core data elements for demographic, educational, credentialing, and practice characteristics of health professionals.

 Minimum Data Sets Created by National Boards, Councils, and Associations

-- Dental Hygienists (PDF - 45 KB) created by the American Dental Hygienist Association
+- Dental Hygienists (PDF - 44 KB) created by the American Dental Hygienists' Association

-- Licensed Professional Counselors (PDF - 43 KB) created by the National Board for Certified Counselors and Affiliates, Inc.
+- Licensed Professional Counselors (PDF - 42 KB) created by the National Board for Certified Counselors, Inc. and Affiliates

 - Nurses (PDF - 61 KB) created by the National Council of State Boards of Nursing, The Forum of State Nursing Workforce Centers